Our school definition of Science:

 - Children present their findings and learning using science specific language, observations and diagrams.

-- We use Practice/ Going Deeper opportunities to ensure understanding and skills are kept up to date and relevant for our science objectives.
+- We use Practice/ Going Deeper opportunities to ensure understanding and skills are kept up to date and relevant for our science objectives, and also for assessment for learning.

 - All staff have access to the National College where they will have the opportunity to develop their subject knowledge in different areas of learning.
 It also ensures high levels of confidence and knowledge are maintained.